danielrmagician/hello-world/README.md

-# hello-world
+# Welcome
-Trying to program!
+Attempting to program!

-Math-extraordinaire plays around with programming.
-I think fluffy bumblebees and fluffy bunnies are cute.
+Blah.
+Fluffy bumblebees and fluffy bunnies are cute.